turingschool/curriculum/source/projects/contact_manager.markdown

 You probably want to create a `phone_numbers_views_spec.rb` and write the integration tests there before changing the view templates.

-While you're in there, I'm sure you'll be tempted to write more integration tests for your phone numbers.
-Use the "Comment Driven Development" style to create the red/green cycle.

 #### Making Use of the `to_s` Method

 Lastly, consider searching your other views and simplifying calls to `@company.name` or `@person.first_name` with `@person.last_name` to just use the implicit `to_s`.

 ### Write Less Markup

 Writing HTML by hand is not so fun and mixing in ERB only makes it more frustrating.
 To be honest with you, I hate writing ERB.
-Let's check out an alternative templating language named HAML.
+Let's check out an alternative templating language named Haml.

-HAML was created as a response to this question: "If we adopt whitespace a significant and assume we're outputting HTML, what can we NOT write?"
-HAML uses indentation hierarchy to substitute for open/close tags and generally means writing significantly fewer characters on each template.
+Haml was created as a response to this question: "If we adopt whitespace a significant and assume we're outputting HTML, what can we NOT write?"
+Haml uses indentation hierarchy to substitute for open/close tags and generally means writing significantly fewer characters on each template.

-#### Get HAML Installed
+#### Get Haml Installed

 Open up your `Gemfile`, add the dependency on the `"haml"` gem, save it and run `bundle` from the command prompt.
 Restart your web server so it loads the new library.